Deepta-d/Mini-Python-Project-Rock-Paper-Scissors/README.md

 You won 2 times.
 The Computer won 0 times.
 Goodbye!

-Requirements
+# Requirements
 Python 3.x installed on your machine.

-Files
+# Files
 rock_paper_scissors.py: The main Python script to run the game.

-Future Enhancements
+# Future Enhancements

 Add support for more options (e.g., Lizard-Spock variation).
 Build a graphical user interface (GUI).
 Enable multiplayer support.

-License
+# License
 This project is licensed under the MIT License.
 Feel free to use and modify it.

-Author
+# Author
-Deeptashree
+Deeptashree Dattamurthy
 Feel free to reach out with suggestions or feedback!